Qubes-Community/Contents/docs/configuration/split-ssh.md

 ## Securing Your Private Key

-Although passwords wouldn't protect you against a full system compromise, it's possible for an adversary to gain read-only access to some of your files (e.g. file shares or offline backups of data) and not be able to modify anything.
+Although passwords wouldn't protect you against a full system compromise (attacker could place a keylogger), it's possible for an adversary to gain read-only access to some of your files (e.g., file shares or offline backups of data).
+This becomes even more likely if you plan to also use your data outside of Qubes and not be able to modify anything.
 Passwords are advisable for mitigating these threats .

 You can either use the built-in password utility of your private key combined with a graphical prompt or prefer to use KeePassXC.
 Please note that since `ssh-askpass` prompt is displayed on `vault` VM boot, it is not possible to use both configurations simultaneously.

 ### Using the Built-in Password Utility and `ssh-askpass`

-1. Add a password to your private key with `ssh-keygen -p`.
+1. Either add a password to an existing private key with `ssh-keygen -p` or directly create a key pair with a password (enter password when prompted during the creation process, see [above](#setting-up-ssh)).
 Note that the location and name of your private key may differ.

    ```